grgalex/nvshare/README.md

 To achieve this, it transparently enables GPU page faults using the system RAM as swap space.
 To avoid thrashing, it uses `nvshare-scheduler`, which manages the GPU and gives exclusive GPU access to a single process for a given time quantum (TQ), which has a default duration of 30 seconds.

+This functionality solely depends on the Unified Memory API provided by the NVIDIA kernel driver.
+It is highly unlikely that an update to NVIDIA's kernel drivers would interfere with the viability of this project as it would require disabling Unified Memory.

 The de-facto way (Nvidia's device plugin) of handling GPUs on Kubernetes is to assign them to containers in a 1-1 manner.
 This is especially inefficient for applications that only use a GPU in bursts throughout their execution, such as long-running interactive development jobs like Jupyter notebooks.

 I've written a [Medium article](https://grgalex.medium.com/gpu-virtualization-in-k8s-challenges-and-state-of-the-art-a1cafbcdd12b) on the challenges of GPU sharing on Kubernetes, it's worth a read.